uruedosu/discordoauthbot/README.md

 known errors:

-bot cant join more than 22 members
+bot cant join more than 22 members(fixed)

 (joinall or join issue)